NBA : A group of players do not want to restart the NBA

 Players cite a number of concerns, including family situations, the inability to leave the Disney World Resort campus, the coronavirus pandemic and the implications surrounding the rise of social justice causes in the country, the sources said.

-Orlando participants, including players, will not be able to leave the “bubble” without a 10-day quarantine upon their return to the Disney grounds, the sources confirmed.
+Orlando participants, including players, will not be able to leave the « bubble » without a 10-day quarantine upon their return to the Disney grounds, sources confirmed.

 They also indicate that players with medical problems they could put them in high risk categories they could look for an independent exam to know if they would be excused from participating.

-It is also not clear what will happen to the most veteran coaches such as the cases of Alvin Gentry (65 years old), of the New Orleans Pelicans; Mike D’Antoni (68) of the Houston Rockets and Gregg Popovich (71) of the San Antonio Spurs.
+It is also not clear what will happen to the most veteran coaches such as Alvin Gentry (65 years old), of the New Orleans Pelicans; Mike D’Antoni (68) of the Houston Rockets and Gregg Popovich (71) of the San Antonio Spurs.

 Even those players who said they are fit to compete could withdraw from Orlando, but without pay for the last eight games of the regular season.